julebarn/DIS_Project/README.md

 docker-compose up
 ```

-If you change any settings in one of the ``*.Dockerfile`` files, you may first
-see the changes reflected in your containers when running
+If you change any settings, you may first see the changes reflected in your container when running

 ```bash
 docker-compose up --build
 ```

+When the container is running, you can access the website at ``http://localhost:8080/``.

 # create-svelte